NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-06-mfa-and-conditional-access.md

 - **Exception awareness:** accounting for the reported emergency-access exclusion while documenting the actual exclusion counts.
 - **Sign-in log analysis:** reading assignment matches, client-app conditions, grant controls, and per-policy results.
 - **Support troubleshooting:** distinguishing successful enforcement from a policy correctly not applying to a particular client.
-- **Technical documentation:** separating observed policy state and evaluations from rollout history and unprovided authentication details.

-These skills support entry-level investigations of MFA requirements, sign-in behavior, and Conditional Access policy scope.

-**Review status:** Phase 6 approved.
-All eight phases are documented; final repository review is pending.